-- Qualitative Standard: Students must maintain good academic standing by meeting the GPA requirements as they are outlined in the Office of Financial Aid and Scholarships Satisfactory Academic Progress Policy (see link below in the box for Undergraduate and Post-Baccalaureate policy). - Quantitative Standard: Comparing the number of units attempted versus the number of units earned on an annual basis and within time limits to complete a degree on a cumulative basis.
+- Qualitative Standard: Students must maintain good academic standing by meeting the GPA requirements as they are outlined in the Office of Financial Aid and Scholarships Satisfactory Academic Progress Policy. - Quantitative Standard: Comparing the number of units attempted versus the number of units earned on an annual basis and within time limits to complete a degree on a cumulative basis.
 SAP policies and a unit calculator are available on the Financial Aid and Scholarship website.